AUDITION GUIDE

 1. Agree to the terms of and sign the Dancer’s Agreement.

 3. Company dancers are expected to attend all rehearsals.
-An absence during one of the first three setting rehearsals for a role, as well as any absences in December or May (if participating in the spring ballet), will result in immediate forfeiture of the dancer’s role(s).
+An absence during one of the first three setting rehearsals for a role, as well as any absences in December or May (if participating in the spring ballet), may result in immediate forfeiture of the dancer’s role(s).
 An unexcused absence is an infraction of the Dancer Agreement and may result in dismissal from the Company.
 Emergencies such as sudden illness will be handled on a case-by-case basis.
 Missing any rehearsal may result in a change in casting.
+The 2025 Rehearsal Schedule can be found here.

 5. Attend all costume fittings.